Sassafras albidum: History of commercial use

 Europeans were first introduced to sassafras, along with other plants such as cranberries, tobacco, and American ginseng, when they arrived in North America.

 The aromatic smell of sassafras was described by early European settlers arriving in North America.
 According to one legend, Christopher Columbus found North America because he could smell the scent of sassafras.
 As early as the 1560s, French visitors to North America discovered the medicinal qualities of sassafras, which was also exploited by the Spanish who arrived in Florida.
 English settlers at Roanoke reported surviving on boiled sassafras leaves and dog meat during times of starvation.

 Upon the arrival of the English on the Eastern coast of North America, sassafras trees were reported as plentiful.
 Sassafras was sold in England and in continental Europe, where it was sold as a dark beverage called "saloop" that had medicinal qualities and used as a medicinal cure for a variety of ailments.
 The discovery of sassafras occurred at the same time as a severe syphilis outbreak in Europe, when little about this terrible disease was understood, and sassafras was touted as a cure.
 Sir Francis Drake was one of the earliest to bring sassafras to England in 1586, and Sir Walter Raleigh was the first to export sassafras as a commodity in 1602.
 Sassafras became a major export commodity to England and other areas of Europe, as a medicinal root used to treat ague (fevers) and sexually transmitted diseases such as syphilis and gonorrhea, and as wood prized for its beauty and durability.
 Exploration for sassafras was the catalyst for the 1603 commercial expedition from Bristol of Captain Martin Pring to the coasts of present-day Maine, New Hampshire, and Massachusetts.
-During a brief period in the early 17th century, sassafras was the second-largest export from the British colonies in North America behind tobacco.
+During a brief period in the early 17th century, sassafras was the second-largest export from the British colonies in North America, behind tobacco.

 Since the bark was the most commercially valued part of the sassafras plant due to large concentrations of the aromatic safrole oil, commercially valuable sassafras could only be gathered from each tree once.
 This meant that as significant amounts of sassafras bark were gathered, supplies quickly diminished and sassafras become more difficult to find.
 For example, while one of the earliest shipments of sassafras in 1602 weighed as much as a ton, by 1626, English colonists failed to meet their 30-pound quota.
-The gathering of sassafras bark brought European settlers and Native Americans into contact sometimes dangerous to both groups.
-Sassafras was such a desired commodity in England, that its importation was included in the Charter of the Colony of Virginia in 1610.
+The gathering of sassafras bark brought European settlers and Native Americans into contact, sometimes dangerous to both groups.
+Sassafras was such a desired commodity in England that the Colony of Virginia sought to reach profitability with trade monopolies in sassafras and tobacco.

 Through modern times the sassafras plant, both wild and cultivated, has been harvested for the extraction of safrole, which is used in a variety of commercial products as well as in the manufacture of illegal drugs like MDMA; yet, sassafras plants in China and Brazil are more commonly used for these purposes than North American Sassafras albidum.